pygame-community/pygame-geometry/docs/geometry.rst

     collidepoint: Checks if the polygon collides with the given point.

-    add_vertex: Adds a vertex to the polygon.
+    insert_vertex: Adds a vertex to the polygon.

     remove_vertex: Removes a vertex from the polygon.